dauwhe/zero-labs/web-publications-explainer.md

 1. A web publication must have an “index” resource containing a ```nav``` element.
 2. The primary publication resources must be referenced in this ```nav``` element, in the default order.
+3. These URLs must be available (in the CORS sense) to the origin of the index resource.
-3. The title of the index resource is the title of the web publication.
+4. The title of the index resource is the title of the web publication.
 If the title is absent, @dauwhe and @bigbluehat will come after you.
-4. The URL of the index resource is the URL of the web publication.
+5. The URL of the index resource is the URL of the web publication.
-5. Constituent resources should have a ```rel=contents``` link to the index resource.
+6. Constituent resources should have a ```rel=contents``` link to the index resource.
-6. Constituent resources should have ```rel=prev``` and ```rel=next``` links as appropriate.
+7. Constituent resources should have ```rel=prev``` and ```rel=next``` links as appropriate.
-7. All HTML primary resources must have an 📖 attribute on the ```html``` element, to identify the resource as part of a web publication.
+8. All HTML primary resources must have an 📖 attribute on the ```html``` element, to identify the resource as part of a web publication.
 The attribute may also be serialized as the text string ```book```.

 ## Examples